How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Coverage close to University Of North Florida and Jacksonville University

 In the two-mile area around University Of North Florida, a normal house or apartment building has 3 options for an internet connection.
 The variety of internet service options near Jacksonville University is virtually the same.
 Both universities have average internet speeds that are appropriate for students needs like streaming online video, downloading big items, and playing games.
-Speed records from within the same zip where University Of North Florida is based show an average speed of 147.56 Mbps download, as opposed with 124.5 Mbps in the Jacksonville University area.
-Plans in this range aren't guaranteed to be available in every area close to campus, and could be unavailable in apartment buildings.
-Remember that these averages are calculatedbased on download speed tests, and performance will likely be closer to the advertised download speeds collected on this page.
+Plans in this range aren't guaranteed to be obtainable in every block around campus, and may be unavailable in apartment buildings.
+Remember that these averages are calculatedbased on download speed reports, and performance will likely be closer to the official download speeds provided here.

 Data Caps in Jacksonville